The Hike To The Grand Teton's Lower Saddle

 View of the Central Rib from an area near the Enclosure - looking SSE

-View toward the Upper Saddle (13,160 feet) from the Central Rib's Patio
+View from the Central Rib's Patio

 The Upper Saddle